Over 1,000 Syrians Return Home From Jordan, Lebanon Over Past 24 Hours - Russian Military - UrduPoint

 Over 1,000 Syrians Return Home From Jordan, Lebanon Over Past 24 Hours - Russian Military

-"Over the past day, in total 1,038 people returned to the Syrian Arab Republic from the territory of foreign states: 327 people (98 women and 167 children) left Lebanon for Syria via the Jaydet-Yabus and Talkalakh CPs [checkpoints], and 711 people (213 women and 363 children) from Jordan via the Nasib CP," the center said in its bulletin.
+"Over the past day, in total 1,185 people returned to the Syrian Arab Republic from the territory of foreign states: 372 people (112 women and 190 children) left Lebanon for Syria via the Jaydet-Yabus and Talkalakh CPs [checkpoints], and 813 people (244 women and 415 children) from Jordan via the Nassib CP," the center said in its bulletin.

+According to the center, seven internally displaced persons made it back to their places of permanent residence.

 Lebanon and Jordan are among the most popular destinations for Syrian refugees, together with Turkey and Iraq.
 According to UN data, Jordan has welcomed more than 660,000 Syrians as of June 3, 2019, and Lebanon has hosted almost 1 million as of May 31, 2019.